 Posted by Bethany Frank on 22 Mar 2016

-Technological advances have changed everything from how we prepare food to how we manage finances.
-Some businesses, however, still rely on billing methods that are fast becoming outdated in a digitally driven world.
+Technology is changing everything from how we prepare food to how we manage finances.
+Some businesses, however, still rely on billing methods that are outdated in a digitally driven world.
 Below are a few reasons businesses should ditch traditional bill statements and make the switch to electronic bill presentment.

 A Reduced Carbon Footprint

-North Americans use the most paper per capita than anyone else; companies in the United States use an average of four million tons of paper annually.
-Making the switch from traditional statements to electronic statements can help businesses take a step towards greater environmental sustainability.
-For customers, electronic statements help reduce unwanted clutter and paper waste.
+North Americans use the most paper per capita than anyone else.
+Companies in the United States use an average of four million tons of paper annually.
+Switching from paper to electronic statements can help businesses take a step towards greater environmental sustainability.
+And for customers, electronic statements help reduce unwanted clutter and paper waste.

 Accelerated Operations and Payments